Knowing how to find the right running shoes can be tricky. Luckily there are some simple tips that you can follow to help you pick the perfect pair.

 - Normal foot arch.
 If the middle portion of your footprint is about halfway filled, with a curve along the arch, this means you have normal foot arches.

 - High foot arch.
 If the only part of your footprint shown is your heel, the ball of your foot and your toes, this means you have high foot arches.

 - Low foot arch.
 If your footprint looks like a complete foot and it is totally filled in without much of an inward curve in the centre, you like have low foot arches (also known as flat feet.

-Now you understand your foot arch type, you can use this information to determine your gait.
-Your gait is how your feet behave when you run.
+Now you understand your foot arch type, you can use this information to determine your running gait.

-Gait is really important when it comes to choosing running shoes as each running shoe is designed to accommodate certain gait types.
+Running gait is really important when it comes to choosing running shoes as each running shoe is designed to accommodate certain gait types.